What Is MakeRoom?

 MakeRoom is a maker space located in suburban Miramar, Wellington.
 Through our Stem Club education programme It is a place where kids can create, invent and learn alongside experienced makers.

-MakeRoom is made up of two key spaces.
-The Studio and The Workshop.
+MakeRoom is made up of three key spaces.
+The Studio, The Green Room and The Workshop.

 The studio is our main space and where most of the Stem Club sessions happen.
 We also refer to this space as the ‘clean room’.
 It is a comfortable space for anything that doesn’t create a lot of noise and dust.
 Electronics, Sewing, Robotics, 3D Printing, Computers - all that stuff happens in here.
 There is a lot of natural light and facilities include a heat pump and bathroom.